Weather: weather advisory, heavy rain, yellow leaves swirling by the windows.

 Food, of course, is always an integral part of those memories.
 This Spaghetti Squash & Meatballs is a fun and kid-friendly way to eat your seasonal squash, using it as both the “pasta” and the serving dish.
 Most kids (and adults, too) love a good meatball.
 Add your favorite tomato sauce, and sprinkle the whole thing with mozzarella, and you’ve got one fantastically satisfying fall dinner with a beautiful presentation.

 I confess that this is the squash I mentioned in my Chipotle Butternut Squash Soup post with which I battled, armed with a solid butcher knife, and lost.
-Pastor Alaska had to help me cut these in pretty halves for this recipe because they were just too darned stubborn for me to handle.
 Visit my Chipotle Butternut Squash Soup post to read my tip for handling stubborn squash, inspired first by the making of this recipe.

 Spaghetti Squash & Meatballs